nus-cs2103-AY2223S2/ip/docs/README.md

 ## Features

-### Adds a todo task
+### Add a todo task
-A todo task is a task to be done, without any due dates.
+A todo task is a task without any due dates.
 A todo task is represented by a 'T' in the first box.

 Input format: